 According to biologists, the lake has an 18-inch minimum length limit and populations of largemouth bass continue to thrive in these heated waters.
 With its large numbers of 12- to 18-inch largemouths, it is the perfect lake for anglers who regularly practice catch-and-release fishing.

 Those fishing these waters realize the action can be fast and furious, particularly in the early spring.
-Anglers often catch and release as many as 50 bass per day from this popular site.
+Anglers often catch and release dozens of bass per day from this popular site.